Working with the Ingest Service

 The CoreMedia Ingest Service is a cloud only service enabling you to develop your own importer-like applications for the CoreMedia Content Cloud.

-This how-to document introduces you to the following tasks:
+This how-to guide introduces you to the following tasks:

 The CoreMedia Ingest Service is located behind a gateway which limits the maximum response time of an API call to 30 seconds by default.
 If this limit is exceeded, clients will receive a Service Unavailable (503) response from the gateway even though the request may successfully finish on the service side.

-There are two types of API calls that are prone to request timeouts, running synchronous bulk operations (see Bulk Operations and using UrlBlobProperty models for very large (in the range of some hundred megabytes) binary objects (see Handling Binary Objects).
+There are two types of API calls that are prone to request timeouts, running synchronous bulk operations (see Bulk Operations and using UrlBlobProperty models for very large (in the range of some hundred megabytes) binary objects (see [binary-objects]).

 Getting the Ingest Service